Work held in public/private collections

-ART – I have been making and exhibiting art in the UK since my teenage years, gaining a BA (hons) Fine Art in 1984 and an MA Fine Art in 1994.
+ART – I have been making and exhibiting art in the UK since my teenage years, gaining a BA (Hons) Fine Art in 1984 and an MA Fine Art in 1994.
 For brief periods in 1988 and 1990 I worked and exhibited in Australia.
 My work is in public and private collections in the UK, America and Australia.
 Originally a print -maker and painter, I now concentrate on multimedia work incorporating many elements, including: video, music, sound, print, painting and lighting effects.
 My work is essentially political and figurative.
 Recent projects: CUP OF LIFE (2018), a body of paintings and prints, which commented on the 'Human Condition' in the 21st century; THE SCREAM (2019), a 1 hour video/performance which is an autopsy of mental ill health (specifically my own) created over an 8 month period with DJ and musicologist Trevor Johnson.
 I am currently endeavouring to find a suitable space and access the funds to present this work.
 Currently, I am in the production of a new series of work concerning the 'Friends' who access the Peoples Kitchen in Newcastle for free food and other essential services.
 I volunteered there, as part of a cooking team, for two years from 2018-20.
 This work will include a video, 31 photo/paintings and 31 large scale woodcut prints.
-I live and work in County Durham teaching part-time to support my practice.
+I live and work in County Durham.